IBM/cp4i-deployment-samples/TestgenBookshopAPI/service/README.md

 ## Use

-You can generate a random workload from the script [bookshop-client.sh](./../client/python/client/bookshop_client.py).
+You can generate a random workload using the script [bookshop-client.sh](../client/scripts/bookshop-client.sh).

 Resources are stored in memory so don't survive restarts.